jonsim/tiny-backup/README.md

 All files are licensed under
 [the MIT license](https://github.com/jonsim/tiny-backup/blob/master/LICENSE).

-Only the file `backup` makes up the functional part of the project and may be distributed alone providing the copyright &amp; license header in it remains intact.
+Only the file `backup.py` makes up the functional part of the project and may be distributed alone providing the copyright &amp; license header in it remains intact.

 # Documentation

-It is probably most useful to run `backup` on the system from which the backups originate, typically as a cron job (i.e. a 'push' setup).
+It is probably most useful to run `backup.py` on the system from which the backups originate, typically as a cron job (i.e. a 'push' setup).
 In this case the config file would contain references in `src` fields to local paths and in `dest` fields either to a remote host or local directory (which may or may not be a remote mount).

-It is also possible, to run `backup` on the remote host on which the backups will end up (i.e. a 'pull' setup).
+It is also possible, to run `backup.py` on the remote host on which the backups will end up (i.e. a 'pull' setup).
 This is most useful when the machine from which the backups originate is not Unix-based or lacks a cron implementation.
 In this case the config file would contain references in `src` fields to a remote